Friday the 13th: The Game: Release

 The game was pushed back from the fall release date, multiplayer came out on May 26, 2017, and the campaign was released in Q3 2017.
-The initial release was digital exclusive, with a physical copy published on Friday, October 13, 2017.
+The initial release was digital exclusive, with a physical copy published on October 13, 2017.

 On June 11, 2018, Gun Media announced that it had canceled all future content updates including DLC for the game, citing a dispute between Cunningham and Victor Miller over rights, lawsuit and ownership of the original film as making it "unfeasible now or in the future".
 The studio still plans to offer maintenance patches.
 Miller won the lawsuit on September 28, 2018.

 On September 25, 2018, it was announced that Black Tower Studios would take over as the new development partner for the game.

 Friday the 13th: Ultimate Slasher Switch Edition for the Nintendo Switch was released on August 13, 2019.

-On November 10, 2020, the dedicated servers were reverted to peer-to-peer matchmaking, due to GunMedia not making any money from the game.
-However, Wes Keltner and GunMedia have teased that they will be making more horror-based games.
+Discontinuation

+Due to licensing issues with franchise creator Victor Miller, the game's servers were shut down in November of 2020, though online play remained accessible via peer-to-peer matchmaking.
+The game was delisted at the end of 2023 due to the license expiring.
+On December 31, 2024, all online services were discontinued, leaving only offline modes available for play.

+On April 1, 2024, a group of modders announced Friday the 13th: The Game – Resurrected, a mod of Friday the 13th: The Game that promises to bring back the online multiplayer via private servers as well as add new content.
+On April 8, seven days before the planned release, the mod team was forced to stop the mod development after receiving a cease and desist letter from Horror, Inc. for alleged copyright infringement.